predict-agile/library/README.md

 # back-end

-Before running this, you will need an .env file to connect to a database.
-Get it from someone if you don't have it already.
+Before running, you will need an .env file to connect to the database.

+The .env file must have the following line: DATABASE_URL="mysql://anr486:infsci2710_4780076@159.65.239.201:3306/anr486"

-Go to /library/back-end in a terminal (such as bash, powershell may not work)
+Go to /library/back-end in a terminal (such as bash, powershell may not work).

-run `npm i` to install the node packages needed to run the back end.
+Run `npm i` to install the node packages needed to run the back end.

-run `npx prisma generate` to create the files for Prisma, which is an ORM.
+Run `npx prisma generate` to create the files for Prisma, which is an ORM.

- and type `npm start` and the server will run on localhost:3000.
-Let me know if you need to change this.
+Type `npm start` and the server will run on localhost:3000.

 # front-end-1

-Go to /library/front-end-1 in a terminal (such as bash, powershell may not work)
+Go to /library/front-end-1 in a terminal (such as bash, powershell may not work).

-run `npm i` to install the node packages needed to run the front end.
+Run `npm i` to install the node packages needed to run the front end.

-type `npm run dev` to get the server going on localhost:5173.
-Let me know if you need to change the url.
+Type `npm run dev` to get the server going on localhost:5173.